akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_AZURE_SEARCH_QUERY_KEY_URL.md

 ### Step 3: Use HTTPS

 Make sure you're using secure HTTP (HTTPS) for all communications between your app and Azure Search.

-### Step 4: Regular Audit and Update

-Regularly update and audit your application to ensure that the remediations are in place and effective.

-Do not forget to replace `<your-query-key>`, `your-service-name`, `your-index-name` and `your-search-term` with your own values.